Albuquerque, Texas

-Albuquerque, Texas was a settlement established in 1857 by Samuel McCracken and Henry Hastings in what they thought was Wilson County.
-Its population grew, and following the American Civil War, the town boasted a mercantile store, saloon, blacksmith shop, cotton gin, and an elementary school.
+Albuquerque was a settlement established in 1857 by Samuel McCracken and Henry Hastings in what they thought was Wilson County.
+Its population grew, and following the Civil War, the town boasted a mercantile store, saloon, blacksmith shop, cotton gin, and an elementary school.
 Its U.S. post office opened in 1870.
 Albuquerque, which was actually found to be in Gonzales County, is today a ghost town.

 History

 Henry Hastings and Samuel McCracken, two brothers-in-law from Mississippi, were the town's first residents, settling the area "located on the Clear Fork of Sandies Creek" in 1857.
 The town was originally thought to be in Wilson County, but was found to actually be in Gonzales County by a 1914 resurvey of county lines.
 Official recognition of Albuquerque occurred in 1870 with the opening of the post office.
 The McCracken family established a boarding house and blacksmith shop, and the town also had a store and saloon.
 An elementary school operated during the 1870s and into the 1880s.
 The name of the town came about from the return to the area of several members of the New Mexico Campaign, which had been led by General Henry Hopkins Sibley, following the civil war.